silviamaggi/smd-com/_pages/contacts.md

 ---
 # {{ page.title }}

-Have a question?
-Feel free to [email me](mailto:hello@silviamaggidesign.com?subject=Contact from Silvia Maggi website) or connect on social media.
+Have a question or simply want to get in touch?
+Feel free to [email me](mailto:contacts@silviamaggidesign.com) or connect on LinkedIn, Flickr and GitHub.
+You can also subscribe to my RSS feed or newsletter.

 ## Connect with me